charlesdong/breakout/README.md

 ## Latest progress

-Now able to render the tiles.
+Now able to move the paddle.

-Note: The ball and the paddle are still not involved yet, so the game rules below are actually the PLANNING.
+Note: The ball is still not involved yet, so part of the game rules below are actually the PLANNING.

 ## Game rules